ajaffer/vehicle-detection/README.md

 ####1.
 Problems / issues faced during this project
 Where will your pipeline likely fail?
-Currently the pipeline has many false positives,

-What could you do to make it more robust?
+Future Improvements:
-It would be a good idea to extrapolate the direction of movement and look in that direction for object detection.
+* It would be a good idea to extrapolate the direction of movement and look in that direction for object detection.

-The current pipeline is running very slow, I am using I am using SVM Linear classifier, I would research into using Deep Learning models in order to improve the results.
+* The current pipeline is running very slow, I will look into making it performant.
+* I am using SVM Linear classifier, I would research into using Deep Learning models in order to improve the results.
+* Run the pipeline along with the Advance Lane's pipeline.
+I have added the code along side the Advanced Lanes code, so that I can run them in in combined pipeline.